 But when I asked friends for tried and tested suggestions, one recommendation immediately stood out:

 My friend Jaxie told me about her partner’s condensed milk and vinegar dressing, assuring me that although it “sounds insane”, actually, “it’s bloody delicious”.
 As I love condensed milk in coffee, there’s always some in our house, so I just had to give this unusual coleslaw dressing a try.

-She advised that TS adds mustard powder for extra flavour, but I had a eureka moment and decided to use some wonderfully smoky sweet paprika I bought from a Spanish market in London last May.
-I chose cider vinegar to pair with the condensed milk as I love the gentle fruitiness it provides.
+She advised that her partner TS adds mustard powder for extra flavour, but I had a eureka moment and decided to use some wonderfully smoky sweet paprika I bought from a Spanish market in London last May.
+I chose cider vinegar instead of TS’ malt vinegar as I love the gentle fruitiness it provides.

 All I can say is “Wow” – this was definitely a winner!